MrAsian/Ubuntu-Hardening-2/README.md

 # Ubuntu-Hardening-2

 This is a script created for use on the Ubuntu image for team 2 of the Wando Cyber Defense Club during CyberPatriot competitions.
 This script is orginally created in 2016.
-Ongoing Project.

 This is the updated and revised version of [Ubuntu-Hardening-1](https://github.com/MrAsian/Ubuntu-Hardening-1).